bsc-quantic/pypickup/README.md

     - Implement the getters and setters for the new command, which should be used in your new class.

     Your new class should parse **all** the arguments your command is going to use in your own method `parseScriptArguments(...)`.
 If some of the arguments already exist (from other commands), you use them but you should parse them anyway in your `parseScriptArguments(...)`, even if this implies "repeating" some code.
 This is the best approach for an application open to new features.

+    Apart from the main controller file, there are 2 other controllers that should be considered properly when adding new commands/features.
+    - htmlManager.py: in charge of everything related with the HTML files management.
+It already include methods to find, insert and delete tags into an HTML string body.
+    - networkManager.py: in charge of everything related with the network (e.g. getting URL links).

 ### Editable installation